astroufsc/chimera/docs/site/plugins.rst

 * chimera-pverify: Verify the telescope pointing accuracy easily. *On the main chimera package*

-* chimera-skyflats_: Wakes the telescope at the right time and make the exposure time calculations to make automatic skyflats.
+* chimera-skyflat_: Wakes the telescope at the right time and make the exposure time calculations to make automatic sky-flatting.

 * chimera-stellarium_: Integrates Stellarium_ ephemeris software with chimera.